DOMjudge/domjudge/doc/manual/install-judgehost.rst

   sudo make install-judgehost

-For running solution programs under a non-privileged user, a user and group have to be added to the system(s) that act as judgehost.
+For running solution programs under a non-privileged user, a user and group have to be added to the system that acts as judgehost.
 This user does not need a home-directory or password, so the following command would suffice to add a user and group ``domjudge-run`` with minimal privileges::